joncol/nix-workshop/code/04-derivations/01-derivation-basics.md

 ## Caching Nix Build Artifacts

-We create [`hello-sleep.nix`](01-derivation-basics/hello-sleep.nix) as a variant of `hello.nix` which sleeps for 10 seconds in its `buildPhase`.
+We create [`hello-sleep.nix`](01-derivation-basics/hello-sleep.nix) as a variant of `hello.nix` which sleeps for 10 seconds in its `buildPhase` (we will go through how each phase works in the next chapter).
-(We will go through how each phase works in the next chapter) The 10 seconds sleep simulates the time taken to compile a program.
+The 10 seconds sleep simulates the time taken to compile a program.
 We can see what happens when we try to build the same Nix derivation multiple times.